theo-armour/pages/00-journal/2023-10-02-fame-privacy.md

 * Technology is open and accessible to all.
 It is not proprietary and closed.
 * Technology is becoming more productive, cheaper, faster

+The proof is the speed, depth and breadth of the advances in AI and machine learning in the past year.

-Let us encourage artists to imagine the future the arts with similar mission, vision, values - benefits
+Let us encourage artists to imagine the future the arts with similar mission, vision, values - and benefits.

 ## Fame & Privacy Observations